 Pg 185 "'- but it's me,' the thing on the screen gurgled.
 'It was me, all the time.'
 This is similar to what Nyssa says at the end of Logopolis, but I'm not clear why this should be.

 Pg 187 "The other was part of the most dangerous politico-terrorist organisation this side of Event One."
-Event One is mentioned in Terminus.
+Event One is mentioned in both Castrovalva and Terminus.

 Pg 188 "'It-was-on-this-plan-et-the-Ab-so-lute-prod-uced-the-de-vi-ces-which-dec-im-at-ed-the-Met-a-trax-i-home-world.'
 Sadly, Qixotl had never even heard of the Metatraxi.
 The Metatraxi would have been an alien race faced by the Seventh Doctor in his final Season - 27 - had it ever been made.
 They were being created by Ben Aaronovitch.
 Presumably Qixotl's not heard of them because they cancelled the show and the story never got made!